Xenonsmurf/Ashita-4-Plugins-and-Addons/DatSeeker/README.md

 ##DatSeeker

-A Plug-in for Ashita V4 that displays model ID and Rom path info when you change equipment in game.
+A Plug-in for Ashita V4 that displays model ID and Rom path  and type info when you change equipment in game.

 ![Alt text](https://github.com/xenonsmurf/Ashita4-Public-Plugins/blob/master/DatSeeker/Test.png  "example1")